Jamie Hayter: Signing and AEW Women's World Champion (2021–2023)

-Return from injury (2024–present)
+Championship pursuits (2024–2025)

 Following a hiatus that lasted over a year, Hayter made her return to AEW in August 2024 at All In, where she confronted Saraya.
 On the following episode of Dynamite, Hayter made her in-ring return, defeating Harley Cameron.
 In September 2024 at Grand Slam, Hayter defeated Saraya, finally ending her feud with the Outcasts.
 On 13 November episode of Dynamite, Hayter's promo was interrupted by a vignette of Julia Hart, teasing a feud between the two.
 On 14 December at the Collision edition of Winter is Coming, Hayter was defeated by Willow Nightingale in the International Women's Cup Qualifier.
 After the match, she was attacked by Hart.
 On 1 January 2025 at Fight for the Fallen, Hayter was defeated by Hart.
 On 22 January episode of Dynamite, Hayter defeated Hart in a rematch.

 On 29 March episode of Collision, Hayter announced her entry into the women's bracket of the Owen Hart Cup, a tournament where the winner will receive an AEW Women's World Championship match at All In.
 In the quarterfinal round, Hayter defeated Billie Starkz on 12 April episode of Collision.
 On 23 April edition of Dynamite, Hayter defeated Kris Statlander to advance to the final round of the tournament on 25 May at Double or Nothing, where she faced Mercedes Moné and lost.
 On 28 May episode of Dynamite, Hayter was attacked by a debuting Thekla.
 At All Out on 20 September, Hayter competed in a four-way match for the AEW Women's World Championship, but failed to win.
-On October 18 at WrestleDream, Hayter defeated Thekla.
-On November 12 at Blood & Guts, Hayter competed in the first ever women's Blood and Guts match, but her team was defeated.
+On 18 October at WrestleDream, Hayter defeated Thekla.
+On 12 November at Blood & Guts, Hayter competed in the first ever women's Blood and Guts match, but her team was defeated.
+At Worlds End on 27 December, Hayter unsuccessfully challenged Kris Statlander for the AEW Women's World Championship.

+The Brawling Birds (2026–present)

+In early 2026, AEW began airing vignettes that showed Hayter and Alex Windsor forming a tag team known as "The Brawling Birds".
+On April 12 at Dynasty, Hayter failed to win the women's world title from Thekla.
+At Double or Nothing on May 24, Hayter once again failed to win the women's world title from Thekla in a four-way match also involving Kris Statlander and Hikaru Shida.
+At All In on 30 August, the Brawling Birds defeated Divine Dominion (Lena Kross and Megan Bayne) to win the AEW Women's World Tag Team Championship.
+On 26 September at All Out, the Brawling Birds successfully defended their titles against Divine Dominion in a Chicago Street Fight.